not-even-wong/not-even-wong.github.io/_posts/2019-11-17-physicsforums-datamining.md

 These forums are a huge source of data!
 I wanted to find out what topics students were asking about, and discern patterns about their asking habits.

 For this attempt, I used data from <a href="https://www.physicsforums.com/forums/introductory-physics-homework-help.153/" target="_blank">https://www.physicsforums.com/forums/introductory-physics-homework-help.153/</a>.
-Physicsforums.com is one of the biggest and oldest still-active forum, and quite often, when searching for information about particular high-school to undergrad topics in physics, I see posts from this forum turn up among the top search results.
+Physicsforums.com is one of the biggest and oldest still-active forums, and quite often, when searching for information about particular high-school to undergrad topics in physics, I see posts from this forum turn up among the top search results.
 I decided to focus only on the "introductory physics homework help" section since the terms are likely to be less complex to analyse than higher level content - especially the use of formula and symbols.

 Ah, yes.
 Formula and symbols.
 That was possibly the worst part of this analysis.